um-tech-evolution/continous_variable_evolution/README.md

 where ? is one of 1, 2, 3, 4, or 5.

+To run entropy examples, do the following on the command line when in the src/ subdirectory:

+> julia run.jl examples/ent_example?

+where ? is one of 1, 2, 3, 4, or 5.

 To specify a random number seed, add it as an extra command-line parameter:

 > julia run.jl examples/example?
 8   # set random number seed to 8